jessefaler/SLS/Wiki.md

    Follow the existing format in the config file to add your server.

 4. **Reload the Server List:**
-   In-game, run the command `/sls reload`.
+   In-game, run the command `/sls config reload all`.
    Your server should now appear in the list.

 5. **Join the Server:**